coderbyheart/blog/_posts/2015-05-31-Improving-the-Startup-Weekend-experience.md

  * a written mission statement (max.
 10 words)
  * an elevator pitch (max.
 1000 characters)
  * written assumptions about their business and evaluation plan
- * written evaluation of those assumptions
+ * a written evaluation of those assumptions
- * business plan presentation (max.
+ * a business plan presentation (max.
 3 slides)
- * pitch slidedeck
+ * a pitch slidedeck

 ## Schedule